Tennu/tennu-plugins/readme.md

 are the callbacks that are listening.
 They are passed to the subscriber passed to the constructor of the Module System.

-If you are using the default Nark setup, then the event names that start with a '!' are passed to the command handler and other events are passed to the message handler.
+If you are using the default Tennu setup, then the event names that start with a '!' are passed to the command handler and other events are passed to the message handler.
 You can also have the callback listen to multiple events by separating the events with a space.